pchemguy/spec-kit/templates/feature-decomposition.md

 - minimal,
 - well-separated,
 - correctly ordered,
-- and fully aligned with the decomposition rules.
+- fully aligned with the decomposition rules.

 ---

 #### Phase 2 — Superfeatures as SpecKit Work Packets

-Superfeatures are cohesive focused groups of `## Features` forming a unit of work for the canonical SpecKit loop starting from `specify`.
+Superfeatures are **cohesive, focused groups of features** forming a unit of work for the canonical SpecKit loop starting from `specify`.
+Each superfeature defines a coherent slice of functionality suitable for a single `/speckit.specify` execution and contains the associated user story set derived from the included features.

 ---